Officials develop draft plan for reopening Sedgwick County after stay-at-home order ends

 The question on many people’s minds is when will things return to a new normal and businesses open back up in Sedgwick County?

 Phase two loosens restrictions, phase four lifts most restrictions, and phase five establishes protections.
-At every phase, officials said outbreak and spread is expected.
+At every phase, officials said outbreak and spread are expected.

 Officials have gathered criteria necessary for safely starting to reopen the county.
 That list includes adequate testing supplies and personal protective equipment (PPE), reduction in cases and symptoms over a 14 day period, and more.

-“Not just movement down in one or two days, but a fourteen day period where we see those numbers continue to decline,” said Byrne.
+“Not just movement down in one or two days, but a 14 day period where we see those numbers continue to decline,” said Byrne.

 County commissioners raised concerns about timing and making sure the plan has definite details lined up in time.
 Some said it is important that business owners are prepared to open back up.